 Newer versions of Internet Explorer have a feeds subscription feature built in.
 Here’s how-to information for Internet Explorer.
 I use Mozilla Firefox for my Web browsing.
 I’m told by technical types that it is the best because it is faster and more secure.
 Firefox is a free download here.
 There’s an add-on for tracking RSS feeds in the Firefox browser available on their add-on site.
 It works from the Tools menu once it’s installed.

 Some e-mail programs allow you to subscribe to RSS feeds and receive them in a separate folder.
 Windows Live Mail (free) and Outlook 2007 (not free), both Microsoft products, are the two that I am most familiar with.

-You can find instructions on how to set up your feeds in Outlook 2007 on the Microsoft site here.
+You can find instructions on how to set up your feeds in the various versions of Outlook by searching the Microsoft support site.
 I have copied the basic set-up instructions here, but there is much more information on the site, so it’s worth a visit.